-- 2.1 Any suspected breach of these Regulations must be referred to an AIO of the Host School as soon as reasonably possible. - 2.2 The AIO shall consider the allegations made together with any information provided to him or her and, in understanding the scope of the case, may review any or all academic work previously submitted by the student during his or her current programme of study. - 2.3 The AIO shall consult with the CQA Team in the Home Faculty to confirm whether the student has received any previous penalties for academic integrity. - 2.4 If there is no record of penalties and the AIO is of the view that a Minor breach of the Regulations has taken place, he/she shall inform the CQA team in the Host Faculty to notify the person responsible for feedback (e.g. supervisor/marker) as soon as reasonably possible and the CQA team in the Home Faculty so that the matter can be handled as far as is possible as part of the ordinary feedback process.
-The CQA team in the Home Faculty shall record that a student has received a warning in the student's files as set out in Section A. - 2.5 In all other circumstances the AIO shall hold an AI meeting with the student as set out below.
+- 2.1 Any suspected breach of these Regulations must be referred to an AIO of the Host School as soon as reasonably possible. - 2.2 The AIO shall consider the allegations made together with any information provided to him or her and, in understanding the scope of the case, may review any or all academic work previously submitted by the student during his or her current programme of study. - 2.3 The AIO shall consult with the CQA Team in the Home Faculty to confirm whether the student has received any previous penalties for Academic Integrity, and the nature of the breach(es), if any. - 2.4 If there is no record of penalties and the AIO is of the view that a Minor breach of the Regulations has taken place, they shall inform the CQA team in the Host Faculty to notify the person responsible for feedback (e.g. supervisor/marker) as soon as reasonably possible and the CQA team in the Home Faculty so that the matter can be handled as far as is possible as part of the ordinary feedback process.
+The CQA team in the Home Faculty shall record that a student has received a warning in the student's files as set out in Section A.

+In all other circumstances the AIO shall hold an AI meeting with the student as set out below